michellelam/michellelam.github.io/_pages/about.md

 About
 ======

-I am an Economics PhD candidate at the University of Michigan, Ann Arbor.
-My interests are in International Trade, Labor, and Urban Economics.
+I am an Economist at Bates White Economics Consulting in the Antitrust practice.

-I am joining Bates White Economic Consulting in Fall 2023.
+I received my Economics PhD from the University of Michigan, Ann Arbor in 2023.
+My research interests are in International Trade, Labor, and Urban Economics.